Bidirectional Cross-Attention Fusion of High-Resolution RGB and Low-Resolution Hyperspectral Inputs for Multimodal Semantic Segmentation: Methods

 \subsection{Spectral SE Pooling Module}

-We introduce a spectral squeeze-excitation (SE) pooling module that adaptively compresses the spectral axis (slice count $K$), enabling a shared decoder across modalities.
+The spectral squeeze-excitation (SE) pooling module compresses the $K$ HSI slices at each spatial location into a single feature map in a data-adaptive way, allowing a standard 2D decoder to be reused while retaining the most informative spectral contributions.
 The design is inspired by SENet \cite{hu2018squeeze} and operates along the spectral dimension.
 Its block-level architecture is shown in \Cref{fig:Modules} (Middle/right, orange).

 \textbf{Formulation.} Given HSI input features $\mathbf{F_\mathrm{hsi}} \in \mathbb{R}^{H \times W \times K \times C}$, we first perform spatial global average pooling:

 Then we compute per-slice, per-channel gates with a two-layer bottleneck (applied independently for each $k$):